About

 • calculation and display of the gravity field and effective slopes on the surface,

-• accurate projection of images and other datasets on the shape, individually or in a user-defined sequence (on the fly, no need for any preprocessing of the data),
+• projection of images and other datasets on the shape,

 • view and export cylindrical, orthographic maps,